mrogonna/meta-ankaios/README.md

 - cargo installed in you build PC

 ## Generate recipes for Rust based projects
-To generate a Yocto recipe for the Ankaios Rust-based project, Install `cargo bitbake` and then clone the project locally and navigate to the directory containing the `Cargo.toml` file to run `cargo bitbake`.
+To generate a Yocto recipe for the Ankaios Rust-based project:
+- Install `cargo bitbake`
+- Clone the project locally
+- Navigate to the directory containing the `Cargo.toml` file to run `cargo bitbake`.

 ### Install cargo-bitbake
 `cargo-bitbake` is a subcommand of Cargo.
 Its primary function is to generate a Yocto recipe that uses meta-rust to build Cargo-based projects for Yocto.
 It mainly uses the data in your `Cargo.toml` file.